uwreact/uwreact_robot/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests.
 - [ ] I have added necessary documentation.
+- [ ] I have auto formatted using clang-format or yapf.
 - [ ] I have tested my changes on real hardware.